Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 you need to make sure you are using
 [project SDK: 12]
+[Project language level: 11 - local variabel for lambda parameteres]

+# Developer guide(java python communication):
-[Project language level: 11 - local variabel for lambda parameteres] Once that is done comes the tricky part, setting grpc up allowing the java side to talk to the server side.
+Once the above is done comes the tricky part, setting grpc up allowing the java side to talk to the server side.
 prereqs:
 - having bash installed in your terminal
 - having python 3.4(or higher installed)